michael2008/ME-Live-Doc/docs/user-guide.md

 2. Make sure a dedicated WIFI router, 802.11ac perferred, with wired connection has connected to the Rig.
 Router IP should be `192.168.8.1`, DHCP range set to `192.168.8.100~249`.
 Internet link is not necessary.
 3. IP address of the Workstation should be set to `192.168.8.250`.
 We need to run both of the soft  Suite and the Demo app on it.

 > Note: If you have other devices to collaborate, e.g. a Surface Pro as a controller, it needs to join the same WIFI network with wireless connnection, which would get an IP from pool `192.168.8.100~249` automatically.
 Besides, please make sure there's not a lot of WIFI devices around when you start to move the rig.
-WIFI latency impacts the performance.
+WiFi latency impacts the performance.

 #### Environment Preparation

 1. Connect everything to the WIFI router.
 Make sure they all have `192.168.8.x` IP address, and the workstation has the fixed IP `192.168.8.250`.
 This is very important since we fixed the network settings to ensure there's no surprise.
 2. Install the `SpectatorView Test App` onto your spectator view HoloLens on the Rig.
 You can download the `SpectatorView Test App` from [here]().

+### MeshExpert Center

+#### Server Dashboard

+Dashboard panel provides the following main functionalities:
+1. Manage the MeshExpert Server, such as start, shutdown and restart
+2. Check and display the status, the version and the connectivity of the MeshExpert Server
+3. Alert error messages when
 ### Usage Guide for MeshExpert Suite

 Installation steps are as follows: